-Food may not has a direct immediate impact on curing your GERD.
-No sufficient scientific evidence that diet can help your GERD. diet modifications to improve GERD is even not routinely recommended for all patients in some GERD guidelines such as the Canadian guidelines.
+Food may not have a direct, immediate impact on curing your GERD.
+No sufficient scientific evidence that diet can help your GERD.
+Diet modifications to improve GERD are not even routinely recommended for all patients in some GERD guidelines, such as the Canadian guidelines.

 If you are OBESE, you can put a strategic food plan to lose weight.
-As losing weight in obese GERD patients can cure GERD permanently.
+Losing weight in obese GERD patients can cure GERD permanently.

-“A WEIGHT LOSS DIET PLAN IS THE MOST EFFECTIVE STRATEGY TO PERMANENTLY CURE GERD IN OBESE PATIENTS.”
+“A WEIGHT LOSS DIET PLAN IS THE MOST EFFECTIVE STRATEGY TO CURE GERD IN OBESE PATIENTS PERMANENTLY.”

-This is the only way food can help curing your GERD.
+This is the only way food can help cure your GERD.